marcoantonioni/cp4ba-wfps/README.md

 # cp4ba-wfps

-This repository contains a series of examples and tools for creating and configuring Workflow Process Service (WfPS) in IBM Cloud Pak for Business Automation deployment.
+This repository contains a series of examples and tools for creating and configuring Workflow Process Service (WFPS) in IBM Cloud Pak for Business Automation deployment.

 Two scenarios are described, one with non-federated servers and one with federated servers.